TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/003 Init DbContext.md

 * I have called the class SqliteWriteDbContext.
 You will later have a similar "Read" context.
 * We get `DbContextOptions` through the [Primary Constructor](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/primary-constructors)
 * The `options` argument is passed to the base class.
 This argument contains information about which database to use.\
-It must be injected from the outside because of testing reasons.
+It must be injected from the outside because sometimes we must use a test-database, and other times a production-database.
 You will see later.

 Lines 3-4
-* I define a DbSet _per aggregate **root**_ entity.
-There should be no need to define sets for entities, other than the root.
+* I define a DbSet _per aggregate **root**_ entity. **There should be no need to define sets for entities**, other than the root!
 * Obviously, if you do a different project case, or have different aggregate root entities, adjust the code accordingly.
 * The `=>` part is just the general recommendation, it means we retrieve the specific generic Set, which contains a certain entity.